KohlerHECTOR/gym-decision-trees/README.md

 # About the MDP.
 You can see the mdp as a 2d plane where the agent can move in the four cardinal directions by some step size.
 At first, a decision tree policy of given depth is generated at random.
-For example if the specified depth is 2 we could generate:
+For example if the specified depth is 2 the generated ooptimal policy could be:

             x<=0.5?
             /       \